 The closest MRT is Haw Par Villa on the circle line, but it’s still a good (and for the most part scenic) 30-40 minute walk from here to the playground.
 The park extends all the way to Pasir Panjang Wholesale Centre, so you’ll only have to walk the West Coast Highway (admittedly not so picturesque) for a little bit.
 If that’s a bit much in the scorching Singapore heat, hop on the 175/176 bus.
 You can then skip the dull road section and start your walk close to the park entrance.

-If you want to head straight to the action (think grand lawn, Marsh Gardens and playground in better days), then stay on the bus and head for McDonald’s.
-This is your best bet for directing taxis to as well.
+If you want to head straight to the action (think grand lawn, Marsh Gardens and playground), then stay on the bus and head for McDonald’s.
+This is your best spot if you’re trying to direct taxis as well.
 If you’re driving, then McDonald’s is the nearest car park for all the activities.